Steps Taken: The Old Main Jail South Facility has been demolished.

 On September 24, 2019, the Board approved the recommendation by the Facilities and Fleet Department to award the contract for the Main Jail and Elmwood Custody Health Services Staff Work Area Modifications and work is underway on this project.

-On January 25, 2022, the Board of Supervisors approved Administration to move forward with the redesign efforts to build a Secure Treatment Center for 500 clients.
-The Secure Treatment Center is intended to address various needs, include maximizing space and program access for inmates with disabilities.
+On January 25, 2022, the Board of Supervisors approved Administration to move forward with the redesign efforts to build a New Jail Replacement Facility for 500 clients.
+The New Jail Replacement Facility is intended to address various needs, include maximizing space and program access for inmates with disabilities.

 Budget Status: The Board approved a resolution on February 23, 2016 that committed to accept the State funding and fund the remainder of the facility with County financing.
 To date, $60 million has been allocated to fund the design and construction of New Main Jail South from the General Fund.
 However, the Design-Build process for the construction was cancelled in January 2021.
 The Board approved numerous capital projects as part of the FY 2017 capital budget that achieve fire alarm and cell door replacement, Elmwood perimeter design, New Main Jail South design and construction, Main Jail North and Elmwood surveillance camera system, jail repairs and maintenance, and suicide prevention cell retrofits for a total amount of $49.6 million.
 In FY 2017, an additional $5.9 million was budgeted towards jail capital projects and $14.2 million was moved from a jail surveillance reserve and a jail facility project reserve to support jail projects.
 The FY 2018 Adopted Budget includes an additional $25.6 million for various jail capital projects.